sorilee/sorilee.github.io/_posts/notes/2020-06-07-propositional-resolution.md

 ## Entailment relations

 Central to the basic discussions of resolution are its soundness and completeness.
-Soundness and completeness are a recurring theme in logic, which in many cases are manifested as a comparison between two so-called entailment relations.
+Soundness and completeness are a recurring theme in logic, which in many cases are manifested as a comparison between two of so-called entailment relations.

 I will first give (well, attempt) a general description of the concept of an entailment relation, then go definite and give standard examples in propositional/first-order logic.